Menu

 Even though the lumber may be kiln-dried before treatment, using waterborne preservatives restores moisture to the wood.
 Too much moisture in the wood may prevent the stain or paint from penetrating the wood sufficiently and result in a blotchy appearance or poor adhesion.
 It is best to test the wood by painting or staining a scrap piece to see if it is dry enough to apply properly.
 If not, wait until it is.
 To enhance the service life of the wood after staining, a clear water repellent should be applied annually.

-Unfortunately, no products are “maintenance free,” regardless of whether they are preserved wood or other materials.
+Unfortunately, no material used in outdoor applications is “maintenance free,” whether it’s wood, composites or other materials.
 For preserved wood, pressure treatment helps protect the wood from fungal decay and termite attack.
 But, moisture, sun and other outdoor conditions may cause the project to show signs of weathering.
 Natural weathering such as raised grain, splitting, checking, twisting, warping, shrinkage, or swelling occurs in wood, be it treated or untreated.

-Application of a clear water repellent coating or a semi-transparent water repellent stain annually will help maintain the appearance of the preserved wood.
-Always follow the manufacturer’s instructions on the label of the finishing product.
+Preserved wood manufactured in the West is typically stained prior to treatment.
+This stain can weather over time, but can be refreshed with application of a stain of similar color.
+Coating with a clear water repellent or a semi-transparent water repellent stain can maintain the appearance of the preserved wood.
+Follow the manufacturer’s instructions on the label of the finishing product.

 Wood naturally shrinks and swells.
 As decking boards dry out, they typically shrink in width.
 Consequently, a small space between boards at installation my result in a larger space later.